nadiaec/ai-for-the-arts-2025/README.md

 3. labs_part4.ipynb covers Part 4: My Creative Design.

 ## GOALS for this Portfolio
-- Learn Github Basics.
-- Be familiar with reading languages like python.
-- Understand basic programming concepts.
+My goals for this portfolio are to learn the basics of GitHub, become more familiar with reading programming languages like Python, and develop an understanding of fundamental programming concepts.
+Through this process, I hope to build a solid foundation in using Github Codespaces and version control that I can apply to future projects and coursework.